bjosv/kubectl-rediscluster/README.md

 # kubectl-rediscluster

-A kubectl plugin for inspecting your Redis Cluster.
-The plugin will collect information from the K8s API and by connecting to the Redis instances within the pods.
+A kubectl plugin for inspecting your Redis Clusters deployed in Kubernetes.
+The plugin will collect information from the K8s API, and by connecting to the Redis instances within the pods.

+The plugin expects a Service to be able to find out which Pods that runs Redis in cluster mode.

 ## Installation